 With that, the festivities segued into business with an announcement from Margaret’s daughter and Jimboy’s president, Karen Knudson-Freeman.
 With her frizzy hair and a casual, country drawl, Karen doesn’t immediately register as a high-powered executive of a major company—but Jimboy’s does things a little differently.

-“I’ll be happy when I see a Jimboy’s sign on the moon,” Karen told SN&R. “I really want to see it go everywhere, and I think it can.
+“I’ll be happy when I see a Jimboy’s sign on the moon,” Karen told the RN&R. “I really want to see it go everywhere, and I think it can.
 Whether I’ll be the one to take it there, I don’t know.
 But at least I’ll get started.”A history lesson

 Ah, the 1950s: Frank Sinatra and Marilyn Monroe were pop royalty, the space race was just beginning, and The Flintstones wasn’t even on the air yet.
-And, in the Sacramento area, many residents were just tasting their first tacos.
+And, in Northern Nevada and Northern California, many residents were just tasting their first tacos.

 Jim and Margaret tried this new food at a friend’s house in Grass Valley.
 Today, Margaret doesn’t remember the exact contents of that taco, but that didn’t matter so much as the idea of a taco.
 A tortilla?
 Holding stuff in it?
 Consider Jim hooked.